-State law provides that the employer contribution rates for KPERS 1, KPERS 2, KPERS 3 and KP&F be determined based on the results of each annual actuarial valuation.
+State law provides that the employer contribution rates for KPERS 1 and KPERS 2 and KPERS 3 be determined based on the results of each annual actuarial valuation.
 Kansas law sets a limitation on annual increases in the employer contribution rates.
-The actuarially determined employer contribution rate (not including the 1% contribution rate with a 0% moratorium from the period of January 1, 2017 through September 30,2017 for the Death and Disability Program) and the statutory contribution rate was 8.46% for KPERS for the fiscal year ended December 31, 2017.
-Contributions to the pension plan from (non-school municipality) were \$5,755.72 for KPERS for the year ended December 31, 2017.
+The actuarially determined employer contribution rate (not including the 1% contribution rate (for the Death and Disability Program) and the statutory contribution rate was 8.89% for the fiscal year ended December 31, 2019.
+Contributions to the pension plan from the Housing Authority were \$7,542.79 for KPERS for the year ended December 31, 2019.